 3. Discretionary Review

-Does your project require special approvals prior to applying to a construction permit?
+Does your project require special approvals prior to applying for a construction permit?

 If not, go to Step 4: Plan Review.